OperatorTree¶

 Returns the list of all EndNodes.

-copies the list of all EndNode pointers into a new vector and retunrs it.
+copies the list of all EndNode pointers into a new vector and returns it.

 Deletes all the nodes in the tree.